 5. Your reflection—what are the implications of this study for individuals and for us as a society?

 Style instructions for Halpern paper: Follow the same basic typing format as the first paper, but this paper will be in outline form rather than text.
 I want you to outline the major points of Halpern’s article, using appropriate headings and subheadings.
 Complete sentences are acceptable but not necessary.
 You should have at least three levels of heading (excluding the title).
 There should be seven first-level headings, preceded by Roman numerals, and these will use the major headings in the article.
-The first two will be:
+For example, the first two will be: